What is Strength in Latin?

 Classical Latin is the language the Romans codified around 100 BCE.
 It was the language of intellectuals, poets, and philosophers, and it helped issues in the golden age of Latin literature.
 The period also includes the work of great literary Roman authors such as Virgil, Ovid, and Livy.
 It lasted from the late Republic through the early years of the Roman Empire.

 The widespread of the Roman Empire moved the Latin to Roman colonies.
-It became the most widely spoken language of the Western world to the chemical effects.
+It became the most widely spoken language in the Western world due to its chemical effects.
 Whether it’s merchants, philosophers, or the general public, wherever you went, you could find someone speaking Latin.
-It became easier for the people outside Rome to learn and speak Latin, so they could interact with the Romans and participate in economies and politics.
+It became easier for the people outside Rome to learn and speak Latin so they could interact with the Romans and participate in economies and politics.

 As the language spread, it was impacted by several languages, especially the Celtic and Gaelic languages.
-From around the 2nd to 6th centuries, formal Latin gradually molded with idioms and vocabularies and became a language, which we call Vulgar Latin today.
+From around the 2nd to 6th centuries, formal Latin gradually molded with idioms and vocabulary and became a language that we call Vulgar Latin today.
 The following are some of the most positive traits: obstinate: Tenaciousness is the polar opposite of stubbornness (a more negative yet typical Taurus attribute).

 Some of you may not realize how much they use Latin in our everyday life.
 Many English words are taken directly or indirectly from ancient and modern languages, and Latin is one of them.
 Latin was significantly impacted not just by the Romance languages, such as Spanish, Italian, and French, but also today’s English language.
 In the United States, the languages derived from Latin, such as Romance languages, are spoken in Latin America.